Center for International Earth Science Information Network (CIESIN) Columbia University

 WorkshopLamont Campus, Palisades, New York

-A core set of institutions assessed the coordination of spatial data and information dissemination among key players in the global data community in order to better meet user needs at global as well as regional and national levels.
+A core set of institutions will assess the coordination of spatial data and information dissemination among key players in the global data community in order to better meet user needs at global as well as regional and national levels.
 Hosted by CIESIN's Socioeconomic Data and Applications Center (SEDAC).

 Co-sponsors: CIESIN with FAO, UNEP, WHO, CGIAR, and CO-DATA